shodan8192/sophgo-sg200x-debian/README.md

 ```

 ### Ethernet
-For Boards with eithernet, they should automatically get a IP address if your network has a DHCP Server.
+For Boards with ethernet, they should automatically get a IP address if your network has a DHCP Server.
 You can configure the
 ethernet port in /etc/network/interfaces.d/end0

 ### Camera/ISP/Panel Support